dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 can be invoked on a receiver of the type introduced by _DV_.*

+### Changes to subtype rules

+The previous sections have introduced some subtype relationships involving extension types.
+This section adds further relationships where extension types occur more indirectly.

+*For instance, earlier sections stated that every extension type is a subtype of the top types (like `Object?`), and that `implements` introduces a subtype relationship for extension types.
+Moreover:*

+Assume that `E` denotes an extension type that takes `k` type arguments.
+Corresponding to the subtype rule about covariance for classes, a rule is introduced which makes `E<S1 ..
+Sk>` a subtype of `E<T1 ..
+Tk>` if `Sj` is a subtype of `Tj` for each `j` in 1 .. k.

+*For example, `E<int>` is a subtype of `E<Object>` because `int` is a subtype of `Object`, also in the case where `E` is an extension type.*

+### Change to type functions

+The type function `futureValueType` is updated as follows:

 ## Dynamic Semantics of Extension Types

 For any given syntactic construct which has been characterized as an